previousnext/frontend-challenge/README.md

 ### Guidelines

-The following guidelines must be followed to pass the test:
+The following guidelines should be followed:

 - Timebox to one hour only!
 - Follow [SMACCS](https://smacss.com/) process.